Iowa State Cyclones Football Odds

 It’s been over a century since the Iowa State Cyclones last won a conference championship in football, but things have been looking up lately.
 The team from Ames will be looking for its sixth-straight bowl appearance in 2022.

 Iowa sportsbooks welcome action on Iowa State football games in a variety of ways.
 Below, find live odds (point spread, moneylines, totals) on the next ISU football game, plus how to get started betting on their games at Iowa online sportsbooks.

 What are the odds on the next ISU football game?
 Check the best available odds at legal Iowa online sportsbooks below.
-Click on any odds to head to the sportsbook and start betting.
+Click on any odds to get started.